e2technologies/zipcoder/README.md

 #### Method: Zipcoder.state_counties(state, **args)

-This will return the cities in a state
+This will return the counties in a state

 **variations:**